PARKS IN BUTTE, MONTANA

 Washington, D.C.
 2016-2018

-Collated and drafted proposals to the Washington Convention and Sports Authority t/a Events DC for Nationals Park professional baseball stadium.
+Collated and drafted proposals to the Washington Convention and Sports Authority t/a Events DC for Nationals Park professional baseball stadium, as part of role of Coordinator for the Legal Department.
 Worked throughout the Washington Nationals organization to understand and prepare proposals including but not limited to field drainage systems, point of sale systems, office and stadium furnishings, and security.

 2018 MLB All-Star Game, 89th Midsummer Classic